Since becoming Bright Red 6 years ago we have invested nearly £2m in various projects. We have highlighted some of these below.

 Bright Red provided half of the funding for the George Walker Fellowship at a cost of £250,000.
 The recipient of this grant would go on to secure a prestigious Welcome Trust award, bringing a further £1,000,000 of research investment into the region.

-MSCT 2000 was launched as Bright Red.
-The vision is to build on the £4million raised and invested by MSCT since 1988.
-The charities aims we expanded to include improving patient care and education as well as research.
+MSCT 2000 was re-launched as Bright Red.
+The vision is to build on the £4m raised and invested by MSCT since 1988.
+Our aims were expanded to include improving patient care and education as well as research.